Cognitive Behavioural Therapy (CBT)

 How Does CBT Help With Depression?

-CBT employs both cognitive and behavioral techniques to alleviate depression.
-Therapists may actively challenge negative thinking patterns associated with inaction or self-destructive behaviors.
-The primary focus of CBT is to modify emotions, recognizing that this serves as a crucial pathway to influencing behavior positively.
+CBT employs both cognitive and Behavioural techniques to alleviate depression.
+Therapists may actively challenge negative thinking patterns associated with inaction or self-destructive behaviours.
+The primary focus of CBT is to modify emotions, recognizing that this serves as a crucial pathway to influencing behaviour positively.

 Cognitive Methods to Change Depressive Thinking Patterns

-Behavioral techniques are powerful in the treatment of depression.
-They often include implementing rewards for small changes in behavior.
+Behavioural techniques are powerful in the treatment of depression.
+They often include implementing rewards for small changes in behaviour.
 By rewarding oneself for completing simple tasks like tidying a few dishes, the brain's chemical responses can be altered.

 7 Common CBT Techniques for Depression